MG4 Electric Review 2026: Is It Worth It? | Chinese Cars Asia

 It competes directly with the Volkswagen ID.3, Renault Megane E-Tech, and Stellantis’s expanding EV lineup.
 In most European markets, it undercuts all of them by £3,000–£8,000 while matching or exceeding them on range, standard equipment, and in some cases, driving dynamics.

-2. Variants, Specs & Prices
+Variants, Specs & Pricing Breakdown

 The MG4 lineup for 2026 is well-structured, offering four main variants that cover entry-level to near-premium territory.
 All use the same MSP platform and rear-wheel-drive layout, with the top-spec Xpower adding an all-wheel drive second motor.